GSA/fpki-guides/pages/fpki_pki.md

 * [What are the Different Types of Certificates and their Purpose?](#What-are-the-different-types-of-certificates-and-their-purpose?)

-## What is Public Key Infrastructure?
+## What is Public Key Infrastructure (PKI)?
-Public Key Infrastructure (PKI) is a comprehensive system that provides public-key encryption and digital signature services.
-It is implemented as a set of policies, processes, server platforms, software and workstations used for administering public key certificates and public-private key pairs, including the ability to issue, maintain, and revoke public key certificates.
+PKI provides for public-key encryption and digital signature services. <!-- This paragraph needs a more complete, concise definion of PKI.
+The most important factor appears to be "encryption" since it appears first...?
+Will a program manager understand what "digital signature services" entail? --> It is implemented through specific policies, processes, server platforms, software, and workstations.
+This "system" is used to administer public key certificates and public-private "key pairs," including the ability to issue, maintain, and revoke public key certificates.

-PKI leverages public key (PK) cryptography, which is a branch of mathematics that uses public and private key pairs to encrypt and decrypt data.
-Public keys may be disseminated widely.
-The corresponding private key is known only to the owner.

-A sender uses a private key to transform unprotected information (plaintext) into coded text  (ciphertext).
-The receiver uses a corresponding private key to either (a) transform the ciphertext back into plaintext, (b) verify the sender’s identity, (c) verify the data’s integrity, or some combination.
+PKI uses public key (PK) cryptography, which uses public and private key pairs to encrypt and decrypt data.
+Public keys may be disseminated widely; however, a corresponding private key is known only to the owner (senders and receivers).
+The sender uses a private key to encrypt unprotected information (i.e., transform plaintext to ciphertext).
+The receiver uses a corresponding private key to either: (a) transform the ciphertext back into plaintext, (b) verify the sender’s identity, or (c) verify the data’s integrity, or some combination of these options. <!-- Doesn't say how the data is encrypted, decrypted, etc. -->

 ![Example of Public Key Infrastructure]({{site.baseurl}}/img/PKI-image1.jpg){:style="float:center"}

 ## Why Use PKI?
-PKI is high assurance - relying parties have a high degree of confidence in its use and results.
-For example, PKI provides a much stronger authentication method than mechanisms such as userID/password.
-The high confidence is because of PKI's mathematical underpinning, which compromise extremely unlikely.

-Thus, PKI is very useful in helping organizations meet their security, business, and compliance objectives.
+PKI is "high assurance," which means that **Relying Parties** <!-- Need to define "Relying Party." --> can have a high degree of confidence in its security and results.
+For example, PKI provides much stronger authentication method than a userID and password.
+As a result, PKI helps organizations meet their security, business, and compliance needs.<!-- "compliance" relates to what? -->

 |Benefit| Description|
 |-------|------------|